 Mechanics (Grammar & Construction)

+1. Punctuation.
 Punctuation came into being so actors knew how to interpret and deliver their lines.
 Punctuation still offers direction to readers and aids meaning.

 If the inheritance is divided between Bob, David and Mary, does each person get a third or is it halved?

 Lynne Truss, in Eats, Shoots and Leaves, says we’ve been taught that we don’t need the Oxford Comma (last in a list).
 But sometimes that comma makes the meaning more clear.
 Your goal in writing is to be so clear that you cannot be misunderstood.

 Commas are for natural pauses, such as to offset a clause.
 Use a comma before “and” and “but” in a sentence if you have another subject and verb following.
-(But consider whether a sentence with “and” or “but” is too long and break it into two sentences if needed.)
+(But consider whether a sentence with “and” or “but” is too long, and break it into two sentences if needed.)

-Use hyphens to join words that create new meaning together.
+Hyphens join words that create new meaning together.

 There is a big difference in the first time-traveler and the first-time traveler.